devenes/go-bookstore-api/README.md

 ## :dart: About ##

-Go Bookstore Api is a simple REST API for a book store.
+This is a simple API for a bookstore that basically only has a few endpoints and built with Golang.

 ## :sparkles: Features ##